marionettejs/backbone.marionette/docs/basics.md

 ### The `options` Property

-Is possible to define an `options` property in the class definition that will be used as default values.
-The `options` argument passed at class instantiation has precedence over the property.
+The Marionette classes accept an `options` property in the class definition which is merged with the `options` argument passed at instantiation.
+The values from the passed in `options` overrides the property values.

 > The `options` argument passed in `initialize` method is equal to the passed at
 > class instantiation.
 To get the option inside initialize considering the